Alps Advisors Inc. Has $139,000 Stock Holdings in LianBio (NASDAQ:LIAN)

 Alps Advisors Inc. lessened its position in shares of LianBio (NASDAQ:LIAN – Get Rating) by 41.7% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 64,228 shares of the company’s stock after selling 45,991 shares during the quarter.
 Alps Advisors Inc. owned about 0.06% of LianBio worth $139,000 at the end of the most recent quarter.

-Other large investors have also made changes to their positions in the company.
-JPMorgan Chase & Co. acquired a new position in shares of LianBio during the first quarter valued at $74,000.
-Vident Investment Advisory LLC acquired a new position in LianBio in the first quarter valued at about $74,000.
-Bailard Inc. lifted its stake in LianBio by 29.0% in the second quarter.
-Bailard Inc. now owns 47,597 shares of the company’s stock valued at $103,000 after buying an additional 10,697 shares during the period.
-UBS Group AG acquired a new position in LianBio in the first quarter valued at about $124,000.
+Several other hedge funds have also recently added to or reduced their stakes in LIAN.
+Citigroup Inc. acquired a new position in LianBio in the first quarter valued at about $1,980,000.
+Affinity Asset Advisors LLC lifted its stake in LianBio by 348.9% in the first quarter.
+Affinity Asset Advisors LLC now owns 325,000 shares of the company’s stock valued at $1,206,000 after buying an additional 252,594 shares during the period.
+Alyeska Investment Group L.P. lifted its stake in LianBio by 19.1% in the first quarter.
+Alyeska Investment Group L.P. now owns 339,242 shares of the company’s stock valued at $1,259,000 after buying an additional 54,392 shares during the period.
+Goldman Sachs Group Inc. acquired a new position in LianBio in the first quarter valued at about $160,000.
 Finally, Renaissance Technologies LLC acquired a new position in LianBio in the first quarter valued at about $136,000.
 Institutional investors and hedge funds own 79.94% of the company’s stock.

 Analysts Set New Price Targets